Want to double your quiz conversion rate rapidly? Experiencing low conversion rates of less than 50% and you want to boost your opt-ins?

 - You have a quiz but you’re struggling with a low conversion rate of less than 50% and don’t know how to get a higher quiz conversion rate.

-I recall when I was a teenager, I loved to read lifestyle magazines.
+When I was a teenager, I loved to read lifestyle magazines.

-What I would usually do is to head straight for the content page and locate the quiz section.
+What I usually do is to head straight for the content page and locate the quiz section.

 I would see an exciting title relating to friendships, relationships, cleanliness level, health, fun-lovingness etc. The questions were often lively and the answer options were very entertaining.